Sunday, 24 December 2006

 Tuesday, 15 August 2006

 Hindi films are like that.
 Once you have tasted them, you can't forget them.
-In spite of their silliness, their exagerated emotions, their illogicalities, their absent storylines, their corny songs.
+In spite of their silliness, their exaggerated emotions, their illogicalities, their absent storylines, their corny songs.
 No, they are stupid, you tell yourself.
 Give me a hollywood blockbuster any day, I tell myself.
 A nice French or Italian flick.
-And then suddenly one evening, you are running to your friendly neighbourhood pirated video store, the hollywood blockbusters forgotten, your heart yearning for some song and dance masala laced with crying mothers, lovetorn couples, destines singed with unsurmountable barriers, that yet once again avoid the tragedy just by the nick.
-The wonderful world of Bollywood.
+And then suddenly one evening, you are running to your friendly neighbourhood pirated video store, the hollywood blockbusters forgotten, your heart yearning for some song and dance masala laced with crying mothers, love-torn couples, destinies singed with unsurmountable barriers, that yet once again avoid the tragedy just by the nick - the wonderful world of Bollywood.

-I started with Morning Raga with its lovely carnatak music and a wonderful Shabana Azmi.
+I started with Morning Raga with its lovely Carnatak music and a wonderful Shabana Azmi.
 IFFA awards and Filmfare awards followed.
-The first day ended with the reluctant patriotic fervor of Rang de Basanti.
+The first day ended with the reluctant patriotic fervour of Rang de Basanti.

 I hardly slept that night, waking up at five in the morning to watch Ankahee, the Vikram Bhat-Sushmita Sen autobiography.
 And then I crashed, falling down asleep for eight hours straight.
 Chup Chup ke with crazy Paresh Rawal and Rajpal Yadav accompanied my hurridly cooked chinese noodles.
 A pity they had to spoil it with Shahid Kapur and Kareena.